 Accidents result in significant medical losses.
 In addition to emergency room expenses and immediate treatment, you may require long-term care, follow-up surgeries, and accommodations to your home or vehicle.
 In a personal injury claim, you can recover compensation for all medical expenses related to the accident—including past and future costs.

 You can claim compensation for the following medical losses after your accident.

 You can use multiple pieces of evidence to establish your right to past and future medical expenses, such as medical records, expert witness testimony, and insurance bills.
-Your attorney may also ask economists and life care planners to calculate your long-term medical expenses.
+Your Chicago auto accident attorney may also ask economists and life care planners to calculate your long-term medical expenses.

 Many accidents result in damage to property, including motor vehicles, bicycles, motorcycles, and personal possessions in and on your person during the accident.
 In a personal injury lawsuit, you can recover compensation to repair or even replace this damaged property.
 Photographs, repair invoices, and receipts can establish the loss of each piece of property and its corresponding value.

 An injury can prevent you from going to work for a long period of time.
 While you recover, you can lose significant amounts of wages.
 In a personal injury lawsuit, you can recover the full value of your lost wages by supplying documents such as pay stubs, correspondence with your employer, time sheets, or salary information.

 If your injury prevents you from returning to your previous occupation, you can collect compensation for the loss of future earnings due to the accident.
 The court will look at the difference between your previous compensation, career track, benefits, and promotional potential compared to your current state.